-Working with local communities, we gather local solutions, driving sustainable actions to mitigate climate change.
+Working with local people and organisations, we gather local solutions, driving sustainable actions to mitigate climate change.

 Our objectives as defined in our constitution, are: